Inclinations of a Changing Industry

 It’s hard to see big industry changes from one year to the next.
 Noticeable change occurs over the course of several years, as seemingly disparate technologies pool together.
 Ideas that once seemed niche go mainstream.
 Most importantly to us at Whipsaw, change can also be influenced by fresh design.

 There’s an inversion happening.
-Past CES’s mostly addressed base physiological needs, for example presenting ideas that made one’s shelter more functional, improved one’s health and safety, or made work easier.
+Past CES’s mostly addressed base physiological needs.
+For example, they’ve presented ideas that made one’s shelter more functional, improved one’s health and safety, or made work easier.
 This CES (and hopefully future ones too) seemed to be the opposite.
 It addressed psychological needs more.
 There were many products and services intended to help individuals become more creative, more empowered, or more connected.
 Quality of life and self-actualization are the new ambitions.
 “Interaction” in the digital age has become so important that it could be inserted into Maslow’s hierarchy of needs.
 When we are listened to, understood, and given a chance to reciprocate and act, we are satisfied as humans.
 That is why A.I. is the next big thing, and at CES it was everywhere, namely in autonomous cars, voice assistants, robots, drones and virtual reality.

 “Smart” is no longer good enough.